monkins1010/Verusguideassets/VerusPay Installation Guide.md

 ![Alt](https://github.com/monkins1010/Verusguideassets/raw/master/ocean_newsshkey.png)

 This will pop up with a window in which you need to paste your SSH Key into.
-But before we do that you need to install and load up Mobaxterm (Or your other Favorited SSH Terminal).
+But before we do that you need to install and load up Mobaxterm (Or your other favourite SSH Terminal).

+---

 Install Mobaxterm by downloading the free  [MobaXterm Home Edition v20.2 (Installer Edtion)](https://mobaxterm.mobatek.net/download-home-edition.html)
 Click the `MobaXterm Home Edition v20.2 (Installer Edtion)` Green button int he website above and download the zip file.
 Once the zip file is down loaded, double click it and run the installer program inside it called `MobaXterm_installer_20.2.msi`